Errors and Omissions (E&O) Insurance Cost

 You have been in the roofing business for four years now.
 You made reasonable money, but it all was a little bit harder than you imagined.
 So, you decide that year four will be your last, and you closed your doors for good.
 Fast forward three years.
-There's a knock on your door, and you are served with legal papers.
+There is a knock on your door, and you are served with legal papers.

 Mrs. Smith, your client from four years ago, filed an insurance claim on her roof a few years after you installed it, and a professional insurance adjuster came over.
 They pointed out all the mistakes made in the installation, including adding new shingles over an old layer of shingles.
 They denied her claim of $10,000.

-There were other coverages you were offered, but with the price you were already paying for your Commercial Liability Insurance, you felt that Errors & Omissions Insurance was too expensive and declined the coverage.
+There were other coverages you were offered, but with the price you were already paying for your Commercial Liability Insurance, you felt that Errors and Omissions Insurance was too expensive and declined the coverage.
 Now what?

 When the evidence is produced, you will lose the case and be forced to pay.
 If you cannot pay, you are looking at the potential of having your paycheck garnished, or your life savings drained.